jbohren/conman/README.md

 with great power comes great flexibility.
-This means that the many ways that Orocos RTT provides to exchange information between components and different ways to schedule components makes it hard for developers to come to a consensus on how data should move around the system.
+This means that the many ways that Orocos RTT provides to exchange information between components and different ways to schedule components makes it hard for developers to come to a consensus on how and _when_ data should move around the system.

 This is the primary motivation of the [Rock](http://rock-robotics.org) framework, but this framwork aims to solve far more than this problem.
 One feature of Rock, however, is a notion of component dependency management which can allow the system to reason about which components are needed for downstream componentns.
+Rock relies heavily on code generation using the Orogen tool to generate programs from more abstract definitions, but these definitions have the exact same semantics of Orocos RTT components.

+Another project, [Ptolemy](http://ptolemy.eecs.berkeley.edu/), takes a completely model-driven approach to designing systems.
+While this approach makes formal system validation easy, it also requires that all aspects of the system ar modeled completely.
+As an aside, ConMan performs some of the same roles as a "Director" in Ptolemy.

 #### April 2012 Orocos RTT "Best Practices" Discussion